 |It’s a removable hypoallergenic cover.||It’s not ideal for sleepers who weigh above 230 lbs.|

 |It has breathable and cooling properties|

 |It offers excellent pressure relief.|

 What about cooling properties?
 It’s a memory foam mattress, but it has two comfort layers made of gel-infused that absorb heat from your body while sleeping to cool you down.
-But that’s not all; it’s also fitted with a breathable cover; you won’t toss and turn in the middle of the night due to excessive heat and aggravating your back pain.
+But that’s not all; it’s also fitted with a breathable cover; you won’t toss and turn in the middle of the night due to excessive heat and aggravating back pain.

 Speaking of pain, the Puffy Lux mattress can relieve pain through its zoned pressure relief areas, contour your spinal curves, and induce deep restorative sleep at the shut of an eyelid.

-The Puffy mattress is almost perfect but, we wouldn’t recommend it for heavyweight sleepers who weigh more than 230lbs.
+The Puffy mattress is almost perfect, but we wouldn’t recommend it for heavyweight sleepers who weigh more than 230 lbs.
 This is because it’s not firm enough to offer back support without giving in after a few nights of sleeping on it.

 Douglas Mattress (Best eco-friendly Mattress for Back Pain)

 |It offers adequate support.||It has a chemical smell.|

 |Cheaper than most back support mattresses.|